Maryland selling Spring Grove Hospital campus in Catonsville to UMBC for $1; facility to shutter in coming years

 Gov. Larry Hogan, whose administration proposed the sale, voted in favor of the transfer.
 So did state Treasurer Dereck E. Davis, a Democrat appointed by the General Assembly.

 Democratic Comptroller Peter Franchot attempted to delay the sale and cast the lone vote opposing the move.
 Franchot, a candidate for governor, said he was baffled by the outgoing Hogan administration’s sudden rush to transfer the property and questioned the administration’s appraisal of the sprawling property as worthless.
-The 175 acre campus, just off Interstate 695, includes significant swaths of undeveloped land.
+The 175-acre campus, just off Interstate 695, includes significant swaths of undeveloped land that have long been coveted by developers.

 Nelson Reichart, deputy secretary for the state Department of General Services, said staff appraisers pegged the land value at $20 million based on “comparable sales in the area.”
 But Reichart said estimated costs to deal with issues on the land — $70 million to demolish most of the campus buildings, another $48 million for required renovations for historically protected structures and about $14 million to deal with stormwater issues — wiped out any actual value.

-The state did not seek a second outside appraisal, Reichart said, because they felt confident others would reach similar conclusions.
+The state did not seek a second outside appraisal, Reichart said, because officials felt confident others would reach similar conclusions.

 Franchot also noted that transferring the property essentially locked in plans to shutter the hospital and said he didn’t understand why the Hogan administration couldn’t delay the transfer until meeting with mental health advocates and community groups or devise more specific plans for replacing Spring Grove’s services.